brenocq/flatland-xr/README.md

   <img src="https://github.com/user-attachments/assets/2a6eaf6b-e344-47ec-9574-aae2769a5927"/>
 </div>

-_The beautiful animation you just witnessed is an SVG generated from my actual handwriting, and it changes color depending if you use light/dark mode_
+_The beautiful animation you just witnessed is an SVG generated from my actual handwriting, and it changes color depending if you use light/dark mode._

 ## 📐 The Math of Flatland